Pedro-CAB/Emotion-Rush/Docs/LOG.md

     - Limitations were encountered regarding multiple character sprites that represent a bigger amount of time to be invested into adding multiple characters and animations to the game.
 This process needs to be as quick and simple as possible.
     - Interaction Scenes during Breaks still need to be implemented.
 It is important to think how to implement them in a way that the timer doesn't restart after an interaction ends.
 ## Sprint 3

+Sprint 3 focused in incrementing both Static Scenes and School Break Scenes, while the Day Cycle logic was also being implemented.
+Additionally, logic and Day Outcome GUI was also developed, as well as multiple bug fixes and adjustments done to increments of previous sprints.

+### What Was Done
+- Created Unity Scenes for Static Scenes in each school room
+- School Map Adjustments
+- Interactive Doors for accessing rooms during School Breaks
+- Coin System GUI and Logic
+- Day Outcome GUI and Logic
+- School Store GUI and Logic
+- Started Using PlayerPrefs for Tracking Variables Needed in Multiple Scenes
+- Adjustments to Dialogue GUI and Logic Refactoring

+### What Went Well
+- This Sprint was one of the most productive so far, with many features being incremented or implemented on it.

+### What Needs to Change/Improve
+- Some sections of code could use some refactoring for easing updates when necessary.
 ## Sprint 4
+### What Went Well
+-

+### What Needs to Change/Improve
+-
 ## Sprint 5
+### What Went Well
+-

+### What Needs to Change/Improve
+-